Priyanshy-14/Adore-E-Commerce/README.md

 # Adore-E-Commerce
-This is a E Commerce website for my startup.
+This is a Website for a startup
 <br>
 Author - Priyanshy